 There are special rules relating to companies carrying on life assurance business, which are covered in Chapter 14A of the Life Assurance Manual.

 The CT return CT600 provides a section to surrender and claim EUFT within a group.
-Any problems in interpretation should be referred to Business International, Outward Investment team.
+Any problems in interpretation should be referred to Business, Assets & International Base Protection Policy team.